seqan/seqan/manual/source/Tutorial/InputOutput/SamAndBamIO.rst

     However, storing the whole alignment of a 120GB BAM file obviously is not a good idea.

     The SAM/BAM I/O functionaliy in SeqAn is meant for sequentially reading through SAM and BAM files.
-    Jumping within BAM files using BAI indices is described in the `Using BAM Indices`_.
+    Jumping within BAM files using BAI indices is described in the `Using BAM Indices`_ section of this tutorial.

 SAM / BAM Format